alexboia/Stakhanovise.NET/README.md

 # Stakhanovise.NET
-Stakhanovise your heavy processing services without additional dependencies.
+Fullfil your five year plan in just under a year without any additional service dependencies.